wjakob/nanobind/docs/api_core.rst

    Indicate that the bound constructor can be used to perform implicit conversions.

+.. cpp:struct:: lock_self

+   Indicate that the implicit ``self`` argument of a method should be locked when dispatching a call in a free-threaded extension.
+This annotation does nothing in regular GIL-protected extensions.

 .. cpp:struct:: template <typename...
 Ts> call_guard

    Invoke the call guard(s) `Ts` when the bound function executes.
 The RAII